Los Angeles EBEWE Compliance

 Water Audit

-Retro-Commissioning (RCx)
+Retro-Commissioning (RCx) of base building systems

 Penalties for Non-Compliance